WGLab/Bioformer/README.md

 # LitBERT
 LitBERT is a light-weight BERT model pretrained from biomedical Literature.
 LitBERT was pretrained on all PubMed abstracts (as of Jan 2021) and 1 million randomly-sampled PubMed Central full-text articles.
-The PubMed Central full-text articles were down-sampled to 1 million such that the total size of the full-text articles are comparable with that of PubMed abstracts.
 We used the original implementation of [BERT](https://github.com/google-research/bert) to train the model.
 It was pretrained for 2 million steps.
 LitBERT has the following features:

  - **Accurate**.
 LitBERT achived better performance than the previous state of the art (SOAT) model BioBERT-Base (v1.1)
  - **Light weight**.
 LitBERT has 8 transformer layers and the embedding size is 512.
 Compared with a typical BERT-base model (e.g. BioBERT-Base), LitBERT uses 60% less parameters.